sammlapp/ovenbird-individual-recognition/README.md

 pip install -r requirements.txt
 ```

+Typicall installation time is <5 minutes.

 For ecological modeling in R:
 ```r
 install.packages(c("jagsUI", "AHMbook", "ggplot2", "dplyr", "patchwork", "rjags", "tidyr"))
 ```

+Typicall installation time is <5 minutes.

+Our code has been tested on Mac and Linux operating systems with Python 3.11, but should also run on Windows and other Python versions.
+Contact the developers if you have issues running this code on your platform.

 ### 2. Training Feature Extractors